Chorleywood Residents’ Association Rules

-2. [a] All persons of 18 years or over normally resident in the area of Chorleywood Parish shall be eligible for membership and to cast a vote
+2. a.
+All persons of 18 years or over normally resident in the area of Chorleywood Parish shall be eligible for membership and to cast a vote at an AGM,

-[b] Businesses and organizations located in the parish of Chorleywood can be admitted to affiliate membership of the Association on such terms as the Executive Committee see fit and entirely at their discretion.
-Affiliate members will not be entitled to cast a vote
+b.
+Businesses and organisations located in the parish of Chorleywood can be admitted to affiliate membership of the Association on such terms as the Executive Committee see fit and entirely at their discretion.
+Affiliate members will not be entitled to cast a vote.

 5. The objects of the Association shall be: